Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-Of every upcoming Star Wars project, Ahsoka has the chance to improve Star Wars storytelling (specifically on Disney+) the most.
-Season 1 was fine for a lot of fans, but that was the problem.
-It didn't necessarily elicit a reaction one way or the other, and it ended up being pretty forgetable.
+Of all upcoming Star Wars projects, Ahsoka has the greatest chance to improve Star Wars storytelling (specifically on Disney+).
+Season 1 was fine for many fans, but that was the problem.
+It didn't necessarily elicit a reaction one way or the other, and it turned out to be fairly forgettable.

-Season 2 is slated to continue exploring Ahsoka's psyche post-Rebels, which could be the highlight of the story.
+Season 2 is slated to continue exploring Ahsoka's psyche after Rebels, which could be the story's highlight.
 However, it will also include Hayden Christensen as Anakin Skywalker once again, while also bringing back the Mortis gods from The Clone Wars.

-While doing all of that, fans will get to see the continuation of the Thrawn storyline since he is back in the regular Star Wars galaxy, and the project could set up Dave Filoni's culminating project that is expected to include characters from within the MandoVerse.
+While doing all of that, fans will get to see the continuation of the Thrawn storyline, since he is back in the regular Star Wars galaxy, and the project could set up Dave Filoni's culminating project, which is expected to include characters from the MandoVerse.
 Ahsoka needs to hit its mark if Star Wars storytelling is to continue on Disney+, and Season 2 is primed to do just that.

-Star Wars Visioins Presents - The Ninth Jedi
+Star Wars Visions Presents - The Ninth Jedi

 Star Wars: Visions characters.